roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.3/README.md

-### Task 5.3
+## Task 5.3

+### Part1

 #### 1. How many states could has a process in Linux?

-Basically, there are Five main process states - Running (R), Interruptible sleep (S) - process is waiting for some event, Stop (T) - process is stopped, Zombie (Z) - state between (exit) and (wait) , Uninterruptible sleep (D) - process is waiting for fo input-output after it's requested somewhere.
+Basically, there are Five main process states - Running (R), Interruptible sleep (S) - process is waiting for some event, Stop (T) - process is stopped, Zombie (Z) - state between (exit) and (wait) , Uninterruptible sleep (D) - process is waiting for input-output after it's requested somewhere.

 #### 2. Examine the pstree command.
 ```